ivangka/cli-order-executor/README.md

 !x [symbol] [percent]
 ```

-Closes a specified percentage of an open position(s) for the given trading pair.
-If no percentage is specified, closes the entire position (100%).
-If no symbol is specified, all positions will be closed.
+Closes an open position(s) for the given trading pair or for all pairs.

 Parameters: